inDAGOverse/inDAGO/README.md

 ```

-## ⚙️ Tips for a Seamless Execution
+## ⚙️ Tips for a seamless execution
 To ensure execution during long time-consuming steps such as reference‑based alignment:

 💤 Disable sleep mode to keep your system active.